DMARC Protects Your Email Address from ID Theft

 One of three things happened.

-- Stacy’s PC apparently got a virus and sent the request to Connie.
+- Stacy’s PC apparently got a virus and auto sent the email.

 - SPF lists valid email senders by IP address such as the IP address of your email server or range of IP addresses of your mass email marketing service.